LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

 \subsubsection{Memory Overhead}

-Figure \ref{fig:cpuMem} shows the additional memory overhead introduced by LightDE in each project.
-The geometric mean of the memory overhead introduced by LightDE is 3.88\% when eliminating only heap and global dangling pointers.
-When eliminating all dangling pointers, including heap, stack, and global dangling pointers, the geometric mean of the memory overhead is 7.26\%.
+Figure \ref{fig:cpuMem} shows the memory overhead introduced by LightDE in each project.
+When considering only heap and global pointers, LightDE introduces a geometric mean memory overhead of 3.88\% compared to the unprotected original program.
+When considering all pointers, including heap, stack, and global dangling pointers, LightDE introduces a geometric mean memory overhead of 7.26\%.

-As shown in Figure \ref{fig:cpuMem}, when considering only heap and global pointers, the additional memory overhead introduced by LightDE is very low in most projects.
+As shown in Figure \ref{fig:cpuMem}, when considering only heap and global pointers, the memory overhead introduced by LightDE is very low in most projects.
 However, in the projects 447.dealII, 471.omnetpp, and 482.sphinx3, LightDE introduced significantly high memory overhead.
-We analyzed the reasons for the high memory overhead introduced by LightDE in some projects.
-The memory overhead of LightDE mainly comes from two sources: the global hash table and the lock-free queue used by the program’s original thread to pass object information to the LightDE thread.
-LightDE iteratively eliminates dangling pointers in a separate thread.
-Since the results of pointer analysis can be very inaccurate under certain circumstances, it can lead to LightDE checking too many irrelevant pointers.
-This ineffective checking can result in excessive time consumption, causing the object information passed from the original thread to the LightDE thread to accumulate in the lock-free queue, which leads to higher memory overhead.
+We analyzed the reasons for the high memory overhead introduced by LightDE in these projects.
+The memory overhead of LightDE mainly comes from the inability to timely release objects that are awaiting release.
+Since the results of pointer analysis can be very inaccurate under certain circumstances, it can lead to LightDE thread checking too many irrelevant pointers.
+This ineffective checking leads to excessive time consumption, causing the objects awaiting release to accumulate in the shared queue between the original thread and the LightDE thread, resulting in higher memory overhead.
 When considering stack pointers, we observed that in the 473.astar project, a significantly high memory overhead was introduced.
 This is due to the frequent function calls in the 473.astar project, which generated a large number of stack pointers, resulting in very high memory consumption.
-Overall, the memory overhead introduced by LightDE remains very low.